-Applications with Seat Lift
+Applications without Seat Lift Feature

-The wiring presented in Figures 4a and 4b is for applications such as DME scooters, which include the seat lift function.
-The wiring is the same as that shown in Figures 3a and 3b, except for the addition of the components and wiring used to implement the seat lift feature.
+The wiring presented in Figures 4a and 4b is the same as in Figures 3a and 3b, except the components and wiring used to implement the seat lift feature have been removed.
+This simpler configuration is applicable to vehicles such as sweepers/scrubbers and scooters that do not have seat lift motors.